 How can you apply for disclosure under Clare’s Law?

 To apply for disclosure, you can visit a police station in person, call 101 or speak to an officer on the street.
-Some police forces even let you complete an application online.
+You can now also complete an application online.
 Initially, you will need to provide your name, address and date of birth, plus details of what has prompted your enquiry.
 The police will ensure that there is a safe way to contact you without alerting your partner.
 If after running their initial risk assessment, the police believe you are at immediate risk and in need of protection from harm, they will act quickly.

 After a face-to-face meeting and once the police have conducted a full risk assessment (this won’t be done whilst you are there and can take around a month), they will decide what, if any, information to disclose.
 That information will be disclosed to the person at risk, even if someone else has made the enquiry.
 This is always done in person and you won’t receive any written documentation detailing the enquiry.
 It’s the job of the police to keep you safe so they should also put you in touch with support services